DataDog/integrations-extras/choreo/README.md

 ## Overview

-[Choreo][1]  is your SaaS application development suite designed to accelerate the creation of digital experiences.
-Build, deploy, monitor, and manage your cloud native applications while increasing developer productivity and focusing on innovation.
+[Choreo][1] is a SaaS application development suite designed to accelerate the creation of digital experiences.
+You can use Choreo to build, deploy, monitor, and manage your cloud-native applications, allowing you to increase developer productivity and focus on innovation.

-This integration makes it possible for you to observe [Ballerina][2] components running in Choreo private data planes.
+This integration enables you to observe [Ballerina][2] components running in Choreo private data planes.
 The Choreo integration creates a dashboard that can be used to view application metrics, system metrics, and logs related to your Ballerina components.

 ## Setup